emiakia/k8sMonitoring/README.md

 - **kubectl** command-line tool installed and configured for your cluster
 - **Helm** installed on your local machine
 - AWS Access Key and Secret Key for interacting with AWS services
-- A valid GitHub Container Registry token for pulling Docker images from a private repository
+- A valid GitHub Container Registry token for pulling Docker images from your private repository

 ## Steps